grammarhoard/2016-jovanovski-css-render/README.md

 # CSS Focusr
 A critical path CSS extraction and injection tool using Node.js.

+CSS Focusr looks for critical "above the fold" CSS code.
+By defining a viewport, it renders the page and checks to see what elements are primarily visible in that area.
+It then extracts all CSS rules that apply to these "critical" elements, and embeds them in a `<style>` tag at the very bottom of the `<head>` tag, moving the rest of the CSS to the bottom of the `<body>` tag.

+This allows the browser to start rendering the page much faster, because CSS is a render-blocking resource, meaning, while the browser is downloading all the CSS files defined in the head of the page, it will display a blank page, and only start rendering once it has them all downloaded.

+CSS Focusr helps solve this by inlining critical CSS in the head of the page (saving GET requests), and moving the rest to the bottom of the body, where they have no more elements to block, and can be applied without stopping the render process.

+###A more technical description
-Given the files, it looks for `<link rel='stylesheet'>` tags, extracts the CSS from the linked files, looks for critical CSS by rendering the input, and checking if any element defined by the selectors in the parsed CSS is positions within the defined viewport.
-All critical CSS is then inlined as a `<style>` tag in the `<head>` tag, and the rest is eiher inlined at the bottom of the `<body>` tag, or loaded from the existing `<link>` tags which have been moved to the bottom of the `<body>` tag.
+CSS Focusr looks for `<link rel='stylesheet'>` tags, extracts the CSS from the linked files, looks for critical CSS by rendering the input HTML file, and checking if any element defined by the selectors in the parsed CSS are positioned within the defined viewport.
+All critical CSS is then inlined as a `<style>` tag in the `<head>` tag, and the rest are either inlined at the bottom of the `<body>` tag, or loaded from the existing `<link>` tags which have been moved to the bottom of the `<body>` tag.

 ## Usage